DrMeir-co/terms/README.md

 * As an exception to the above 7-day refund rule, should the author quit developing the course, the refund will be issued automatically.

-* The course consists of parts.
-Each part is offered as a separate product.

-* Purchasing one part of the course does not obligate the author to produce the follow-up parts.
-The price of the purchase of one part does not put any restrictions on the price for the follow-up parts.
+* The course is offered as a separate product.
+Purchasing the course does not obligate the author to produce the follow-up parts.
+The price of the purchase of the course does not put any restrictions on the price of the follow-up parts.

 * The *purpose of the course* is to be a *resource* for learning to think as a programmer, while using programming in Python as an example.
 The author does not guarantee being successful at job interview, finding employment or any other particular result from taking the course.